robriks/The-FTX-Saga/WTFSBFTX.md

 3. Alameda does not ever trade using assets from either FTX's balance sheet or FTX's user deposits
 4. FTX's outstanding loans are not overwhelmingly collateralized by illiquid FTT holdings

 Whew, unfortunately these were not the case.
-But we are not there just yet, let me detail events in chronological order
+But we are not there just yet, let me detail events in chronological order.

 ## Binance's role in catalyzing a bank run